eviltrout/blog/source/2013-03-23-ember-without-data.html.markdown

 One thing that is not always clear to people starting with Ember is that **Ember works perfectly well without Ember Data**!
-Trust me on this: [Discourse](https://github.com/discourse/discourse) doesn't use Ember Data for peristence and it's working quite well.
+Trust me on this: [Discourse](https://github.com/discourse/discourse) doesn't use Ember Data for persistence and it's working quite well.
 Moreover, *using AJAX with Ember is something that is not difficult to do*.

 ### Ember Models that are just Objects